shinaegyo/cse15l-lab-reports/lab1.md

 2) `ls lecture1`

 ![Image](ls-directory.jpg)
-The working directory is home because I did not change the directory rather just asked the compiler to provide a list.
+The working directory is home because I did not change the directory rather just asked the compiler to provide a list from the lecture1 directory.
 There is no error.

 3) `ls lecture1/messages/en-us.txt`